Cooler Home during Summer Months

 To begin with the homeowner needs to feel confident that the concept of ventilation is a worthwhile and is a cost efficient exercise.

-To explain this simply consider the following,
+To help explain this simply, consider doing the following,

 Fill a bucket with water and obviously if you put a hole in the bucket the water is going to escape.
 The bucket will empty proportional to the hole, the bigger the hole the faster the escape.